Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory: Weak and continuous symmetry

 \textit{For any pair of atoms $e_1$ and $e_2$ there is a continuous map $t \rightarrow T_t$ from the real unit interval $\left[0,1\right]$ to $Aut(A)$ such that $T_0$ is the identity in $Aut(A)$ and $T_1(e_1)=e_2$}.\\

 This means that any atom $e_1$ can be continuously transformed to any other atom~$e_2$ in a reversible way and is one of Hardy's five axioms \cite{hardy2001from5axioms}, although he assumes this for the pure states instead of atoms.
-In some cases the following weaker non-continuous form of symmetry will be sufficient; $A$ shall be called \emph{weakly symmetric}, if this holds:\\
+The above condition can be reformulated as follows:\\